Home

 TABLE 2: STOPPAGES AND RESTARTS

-Ball crosses goal line, last touched by offense Goal Kick by Defense
+Ball crosses objective line, last touched by offense Objective Kick by Defense

-Ball crosses goal line, last touched by defense Corner Kick by Offense
+Ball crosses objective line, last touched by guard Corner Kick by Offense

-Most serious foul or foul by defense in penalty area Penalty Kick
+Most genuine foul or foul by guard in punishment zone Extra shot

 [ Top of Page ]